Social Security Disability Lawyer in Raleigh, NC

 To apply for Social Security Disability benefits in Raleigh, you can contact the Social Security Administration (SSA) at 1-800-772-1213, apply online at the SSA, or visit the address listed above.

 You can also contact a Raleigh disability attorney to file the application for you.
-And you do not need to worry about an attorney’s fee because our attorneys work on a contingency fee basis.2 A contingency fee is calculated as a percentage of any backpay benefits (benefits that have accrued during the Social Security Disability approval process), and if we are not able to help you recover any backpay, there will be no attorney’s fee.
+And you do not need to worry about an attorney’s fee because we’re contingency fee lawyers.2 A contingency fee is calculated as a percentage of any backpay benefits (benefits that have accrued during the Social Security Disability approval process), and if we are not able to help you recover any backpay, there will be no attorney’s fee.
 Contact our Raleigh office location today.

 Why Hire Us as Your Social Security Disability Lawyer in Raleigh, NC?